llorz/SGA18_orientation_BCICP_dataset/README.md

     - **WKSini_symm/**: using WKS descriptors with out orientation-reversing term
     - **WKSini_direct_BCICP/**: WKSini_direct + BCICP
     - **WKSini_symm_BCICP/**: WKSini_symm + BCICP
     - **SEGini_direct_BCICP/**: using segmentations to compute the descriptors, then add the orientation-preserving operator to compute the initial functional map.
 Then add BCICP refinement.

 Comments
 ---------
 - The script `run_example.m` shows how to load the **ground-truth correspondences**, pre-computed **segmentation**, and saved **maps**.
-It is also included that how we measured the pre-vectex accuracy of the maps.
+It is also included that how we measured the pre-vertex accuracy of the maps.
 - Our baselines are (1) BIM, (2) WKSini + ICP and (3) PMF.
-(2) is not included here, but the maps can be easilty computed by applying 10 iterations of ICP to "WKSini_direct" and "WKSini_symm".
+(2) is not included here, but the maps can be easily computed by applying 10 iterations of ICP to "WKSini_direct" and "WKSini_symm".
 - Measuring these maps on **all** the given correspondence should give the curves shown in the paper.
 - The released code is optimized a bit, and it will give better maps than the ones stored here.
 - Please do not forget to cite the paper [LRVD algorithm](https://ieeexplore.ieee.org/document/6832586/?arnumber=6832586) if you use the dataset in your work.
 Thanks (〃ﾉωﾉ)